CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 ## TL;DR {#tldr}

+- Support for **Minecraft 1.17**, IPv6 and [much more](#changes) has been added.
+- You can [update](#updating) by restarting the Cloud, if you have `auto-update` enabled.
+- We have a [new look](#new-spigotmc-design) for our [SpigotMC page](https://www.spigotmc.org/resources/cloudnet-v3-the-cloud-network-environment-technology.42059/)!
+- Snapshot users should consider [disabling snapshots](#snapshot-users).
 - We [changed a lot in the API](#api), please check your code and replace any deprecated methods with the replacements referred in the documentation!
-- Support for **Minecraft 1.17** and IPv6 has been added.
 - The performance has been drastically improved.
 Especially with the [cluster](#cluster-issues)
-- Snapshot users should consider [disabling snapshots](#snapshot-users).
-- You can [update](#updating) by restarting the Cloud, if you have `auto-update` enabled.